-The subject site is located within the Water Framework Directive (WFD) Catchment 25C Lower Shannon and falls within the Nenagh SC 020 WFD sub-catchment.
-The site is currently serviced by the existing public storm sewer which discharges to the Nenagh River approximately 1 km east of the subject site.
-The Nenagh River flows northwest and empties into Lough Derg approximately 8.7 km northwest of the subject site.
-Lough Derg is designated as an SPA - Lough Derg (Shannon) SPA, and part of Lough Derg is designated as an SAC - Lough Derg, North-east Shore SAC.
-The approximate hydrological distance from the subject to discharge point to Lough Derg SPA is 12.92 km, and a further hydrological 3.83 km to the Lough Derg, North-east Shore SAC.
+The subject site is located within the Water Framework Directive (WFD) Catchment 25C Lower Shannon and falls within the Nenagh_SC_020 WFD sub-catchment.
+The site is currently serviced by the existing public storm sewer network which discharges to the Nenagh River at the nearest point to the site approximately 750 m east of the subject site.
+The Nenagh River flows northwest and empties into Lough Derg approximately 8.5 km northwest of the subject site.
+Lough Derg is designated as an SPA - Lough Derg (Shannon) SPA, and part of Lough Derg is designated as an SAC - Lough Derg, Northeast Shore SAC.
+The approximate hydrological distance from the subject site to discharge point in Lough Derg SPA is 12.92 km, and a further hydrological 3.83 km (total 16.75 km) to the Lough Derg, North-east Shore SAC.